jcranney/mavdac/README.md

 # Validating mavdac
+All versions of mavdac < 1.0.0 are subject to breaking changes between any two releases.
+The tests and validations are being developed side-by-side with the software, so will become populated as the pipeline matures.
+It is envisioned that there will be 3 levels of validation for the software that should be re-satisfied for any release:
+ - unit tests,
+ - system tests, and
+ - hardware tests.

 ## Unit tests
 Unit tests for the rust package will be found within each rust module, e.g., within `./rust/src/lib.rs`, under `mod tests {...}`.